85rhrl/PP3/README.md

 3. From the _Settings_ tab in Heroku:
     - Add the `heroku/python` and `heroku/nodejs` buildpacks.
     - Create a _Config Var_ called `PORT` and set it to `8000`.
-4. Connect the Heroku app to the repository from step 1.
+4. Connect the Heroku app to the repository from Step 1.
 5. Click on _Deploy_

 ## Credits
 The Python code is based on the Portfolio Project Scope (ULTIMATE Battleships) video from Code Institute.

-The code for clearing the terminal screen is based from an article on the [codingninjas](https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python) website.
+The code for clearing the terminal screen is based on an article on the [codingninjas](https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python) website.

-The ascii art for the Battleship image, Battleship title and Victory and Defeat messages was taken from the [ascii.co.uk](https://ascii.co.uk/art/battleship) website.
+The ascii art for the Battleship image, Battleship title, and Victory and Defeat messages was taken from the [ascii.co.uk](https://ascii.co.uk/art/battleship) website.

 ### Acknowledgements